 Suggested time: 8:30 pm

-Enjoy a leisurely dinner at the recently opened Home Hoi An.
+Once you’ve taken some photos and picked up some souvenirs, enjoy a leisurely dinner at the recently opened Home Hoi An.
 This restaurant has quickly made a name for itself; its traditional Vietnamese menu served with modern flair.

 Excellent service, a great selection of beer, wine and cocktails and a truly delicious experience await you.
 Bon appetit!